docupotamus/docupotamus/site/docs/themes/theme-task-list.md

 ### Common Use Cases

 Use this when you need developers to follow a series of steps, such as how to use your library or set up a development environment.
-Your developers can keep track of their progress even while jumping around the page.
+Your developers can track their progress even while jumping around the page.

 ## Installation